 Note: the “fluid” we are talking about is within the dense bony chambers of the inner ear.
 Fluid in the middle ear (the space between the ear drum (tympanic membrane) and the that bony inner ear) is entirely a different problem.
 Middle ear fluid occurs more commonly and is a cause of otitis media.
 Middle ear fluid also is a result of eustachian tube dysfunction.

 If the volume of liquid in the chambers and canals increases, the fluid pressure also increases, sending an incorrect message to the brain.
+This occurs within the membranous labyrinth, where too much endolymph is produced.
 This affects both the cochlea and vestibule.
-The fluid normally drains into the endolymphatic sac located in the mastoid bone which then absorbs and removes any excess fluid.
-In Meniere's disease, increased fluid pressure causes the symptoms of this disease.
+The fluid normally drains into the endolymphatic sac located in the mastoid bone which then absorbs and removes any excess fluid into the CSF (cerebral spinal fluid).
+In Meniere's disease, increased fluid pressure can cause a rupture of the membranes, causing endolymph to mix with perilymph, which then causes the symptoms of this disease.
+Thus, Meniere’s is also called endolymphatic hydrops.
 It is thought the production of the fluid is greater than the ability of the inner ear to drain it through the endolymphatic sac.
-Common symptoms are: vertigo (spinning or a sensation of movement when the body is stationary), nausea and vomiting (a reaction to the vertigo), hearing loss (or “muffled” sense of hearing), tinnitus (ear ringing, usually of a lower frequency, much like the sound of a seashell held to your ear), and a sense of ear stuffiness or ear fullness (due to the hearing loss).

 Meclizine can alleviate and shorten the effects of the acute episode, but this should be used sparingly given its side-effects of sedation.
 It is a known as a vestibular sedative.
-There are other medications (i.e., ondansetron, phenergan) which can help control nausea and vomiting.
-Diuretics (i.e., hydrochlorothiazide and triamterene, usually started at a low dose) are used to reduce the inner ear fluid and often prescribed to prevent or reduce the dizzy episodes.
+There are other medications (i.e., ondansetron, promethazine) which can help control nausea and vomiting.
+Diuretics (i.e., hydrochlorothiazide and triamterene, usually started at a low dose) are used to increase endolymphatic fluid absorption and reduce the fluid pressure and often prescribed once a day to prevent or reduce the dizzy episodes.
 Antihistamines are sometimes used as there might be an allergy component to this.
-To reduce production of inner ear fluid, it is important to decrease salt in the diet; sodium intake should not exceed 2,000mg per day.
+To reduce production of endolymphatic ear fluid, it is important to decrease salt in the diet; sodium intake should not exceed 2,000mg per day.
 I’ll admit this can be very bland, but the typical American diet is way too high in sodium.
 Many patients find it helpful to record daily sodium intake in a diary, since one can easily surpass 2,000mg.
 Also eliminate or reduce caffeine and alcohol intake, and do not smoke.
 Stress relief can also help.
 It is also important to stay well-hydrated, drink plenty of fluids, which sounds counter-intuitive, but it is believed it’s the excess dietary sodium that causes the fluid retention, not the oral intake of more water or fluids.

 More invasive forms of therapy include a technique called intratympanic injection of either gentamycin or a steroid.
 This technique actually is trans-tympanic (across the tympanic membrane).
 Gentamycin is a strong antibiotic but has an ototoxic (“ear-toxic”) side-effect where it can kill off the receptor cells in the inner ear.
 It is thus considered an ablative therapy, utilizing the ototoxic properties of the drug.
 A small needle is placed through the tympanic membrane (after it has been anesthetized) and the gentamycin is injected into the middle ear space.
 It then gets absorbed through the round window (a membranous window within the bone of the cochlea) and enters the fluid within the inner ear.
 For some reason, gentamycin selectively kills the receptor cells more so in the vestibule rather than the cochlea, but a minority of patients can have toxic effects in the cochlea, and thus one of the risks of this treatment is permanent hearing loss.
 A steroid such as dexamethasone can also be delivered in the same way.
 Steroids are anti-inflammatory medications, and it is theorized there is an inflammatory reaction during acute episodes of Meniere’s.
 There is less of a risk for hearing loss; in fact, the other indication for intratympanic steroid injections is for the treatment of sudden-onset hearing loss.

 There are other more involved surgical approaches for Meniere’s disease if these measures are unsuccessful.
-Candidates for surgery would often be referred to an otology subspecialist, one who has additional fellowship training beyond ENT residency and who specializes in more complex ear surgery.
+A small shunt can be placed through the endolymphatic sac, which drains endolymph into the mastoid (filled with air cells) which then drains into the middle ear and out through the eustachian tube.
+A labyrinthectomy is a surgery of last resort, where the bony labyrinth is drilled done, removing he membranous labyrinth.
+Needless to say, the ear will be deaf and patents will fell very off-balanced for a while until the remainder of their vestibular system adjusts.
+Candidates for surgery would often be referred to an otology subspecialist, one who has additional fellowship training beyond ENT residency and who specializes in more complex ear surgery